Donny Osmond & Wife Debbie Reveal Big Baby News On Instagram

-Donny Osmond and wife Debbie revealed big baby news in a video shared with the entertainer’s 195,000 Instagram followers.
-The couple’s son Chris and his wife Alta will be first-time parents this fall.
-The “Puppy Love” singer and his wife Debbie took part in a sweet gender reveal ceremony that revealed the family will welcome a little girl to their growing group of members.
-Donny and Debbie are already grandparents to ten grandchildren thus far.
-This newest addition will bring their grand total to 11.
+Donny Osmond and wife Debbie recently revealed big baby news in a video shared with the entertainer’s 195,000 Instagram followers.
+The couple’s son, Chris, and his wife, Alta, will be first-time parents this fall.
+The “Puppy Love” singer and his wife took part in a sweet gender reveal ceremony which indicated that the family will soon welcome a little girl.
+Donny and Debbie are already grandparents to 10 grandchildren, and this newest addition will bring the grand total to 11.

 Chris and Alta’s daughter will be the second granddaughter for the couple who recently celebrated their 43rd wedding anniversary.
-The couple has nine grandsons and one granddaughter.
+The couple has nine grandsons and one granddaughter thus far.

-The couple was seen in their backyard with their beloved pooch circling their feet as they stood together with colored powder cannons in their hands.
-Donny wore a gray shirt and blue jeans for the big reveal.
-His stunning wife Debbie donned a reddish-orange shirt and a long blue jean skirt.
+In the video, the couple was seen in their backyard with their beloved pooch circling their feet.
+They stood together with colored powder cannons in their hands.
+Donny wore a gray shirt and blue jeans for the big reveal, while Debbie wore a reddish-orange shirt and a long blue jean skirt.

 View this post on Instagram